codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="40%"
 %}

-### Application Current State
+### Monitoring application resources

-The Current State tab for an application shows the live state of the application and the application's resources (Kubernetes objects) in the cluster in Tree and List view formats.
+Monitor the live state of the application's resources (Kubernetes objects) on the cluster, including health, sync state, manifest and logs.
-* Tree view (default): A hierarchical, interactive visualization of the application and its resources.
-Useful for complex deployments with multiple clusters and large numbers of resources.

-* List View: A representation of application's resources, sorted by the Last Update.

-> Filters are shared between both views, and when applied are retained when switching between views.

-**Current State insights and actions**
+Drill down into the application from the Applications dashboard to the Current State tab to view and monitor resources for the selected application.

+**Insights and actions for application resoruces in Current State**
 *  Health status: Reflects Argo CD's built-in health checks and status for the Application resource and Kubernetes objects.
 For more information, see [Argo CD Resource Health](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/){:target="\_blank"}.
 *  Sync state: Desired state in Git versus live state in cluster.
 * Resource details: High-level information on mouse-over, and detailed manifest and log information on selecting the resource.